DrNochi/nOS-I/docs/repository.md

 ---
 ### <a id="bm-master"></a> `master` - Branch

 The `master` branch only contains production-ready code.
-Therefore, it is conisdered that the `HEAD` of `origin/master` always reflects the current production-ready state.
+Therefore, it is considered that the `HEAD` of `origin/master` always reflects the current production-ready state.

 Each time when changes are merged back into `master`, this is a new production release by definition.
 It should be assigned and tagged with a version number (following the semantic versioning specification), the tag message should give a short description of the release like a changelog or a link to one;\
 e.g. tag `4.7.11`: http://project.xyz/changelogs/v4.7.11/